 The Cohu Employees' Retirement Plan, a tax qualified 401(k) plan (the "401(k) Plan"), was implemented on January 1, 1978.
 The majority of Cohu's employees, including the named executive officers, who are at least 21 years of age, are eligible to enroll in the 401(k) Plan.
 The participant may contribute a percentage of his or her annual compensation subject to maximum annual contribution limitations.
 Cohu may match participant contributions not to exceed specified annual limits.
 The amounts contributed by Cohu are vested 10% after one year of participation, another 20% after two years, another 20% after three years and an additional 50% after 4 years.
-In January 2009, Cohu suspended the employer matching contribution under the 401(k) Plan for all employees due to the continuing global recession and resulting deterioration of business conditions in the semiconductor equipment industry.
-The employer matching contribution was reinstated effective January 1, 2011 at the rate of 50% of the first 3% of employee pre-tax contributions to the plan.
-Generally, the maximum annual amount that any participant could contribute to the 401(k) Plan in 2012 was \$17,000 and the maximum employer matching contribution based on the 2012 Code compensation limitation of \$250,000 was \$3,750.
+If Cohu matches participant contributions, the employer matching contribution is at the rate of 50% of the first 3% of employee pre-tax contributions to the plan.
+Generally, the maximum annual amount that any participant could contribute to the 401(k) Plan in 2013 was \$17,500 and the maximum employer matching contribution based on the 2013 Code compensation limitation of \$255,000 was \$3,825.

-In fiscal 2012, the named executive officers were eligible to receive health care insurance coverage and additional benefits that are generally available to other Cohu employees.
+In fiscal 2013, the named executive officers were eligible to receive health care insurance coverage and additional benefits that are generally available to other Cohu employees.
 These benefit programs include the employee stock purchase plan, medical, dental and vision insurance, long-term and short-term disability insurance, life and accidental death and dismemberment insurance, health and dependent care flexible spending accounts, business travel insurance, relocation/expatriate programs and services, educational assistance, employee assistance and certain other benefits.

-Commencing in 1989, Cohu began paying certain health care related costs of Cohu's executive officers and certain retired Board members, including insurance premiums and non-insurance covered costs, such as prescription copays and other health care costs.
-In fiscal 2012, Cohu paid for Mr. Donahue (i) the entire cost of his health care premiums and (ii) his out-of-pocket medical costs, such as prescription copays and other non-insurance covered health care costs.
+Commencing in 1989, Cohu began paying certain health care related costs of Cohu's executive officers and certain directors who are retired officers of Cohu, including insurance premiums and non-insurance covered costs, such as prescription copays and other health care costs.
+In fiscal 2013, Cohu paid for Mr. Donahue (i) the entire cost of his health care premiums and (ii) his out-of-pocket medical costs, such as prescription copays and other non-insurance covered health care costs.
 These medical benefits continue after retirement if certain length of service and age requirements are satisfied at the time of retirement.
-In fiscal 2012, Cohu also provided Messrs.
-Donahue, Jones, McFarlane and Müller with automobile expense allowances.
+In fiscal 2013, Cohu also provided Messrs.
+Donahue, Jones, Kabbani, McFarlane and Müller with automobile expense allowances.